-- Class A: Airspace from 18,000 feet mean sea level (MSL) up to 60,000 feet MSL.
-This class of airspace is primarily used for aircraft during cruise and transitioning phase. - Class B: Airspace surrounding the nation's busiest airports from the surface up to 10,000 feet MSL.
-As such, it has more restrictive operating rules than subsequent classes. - Class C: Airspace surrounding smaller types of airports from the surface up to 4,000 feet MSL above the surface elevation.
-These airports have an operational control tower, are serviced by a radar approach control, and meet a minimum number of operations or passenger enplanements. - Class D: Airspace surrounding smaller types of airports from the surface up to 2,500 feet MSL above the surface elevation.
+- Class A: Airspace from 18,000 feet mean sea level (MSL) up to 60,000 feet mean sea level.
+This class of airspace is primarily used for aircraft during cruise and transitioning phase. - Class B: Airspace surrounding the nation's busiest airports from the surface up to 10,000 feet mean sea level.
+As such, it has more restrictive operating rules than subsequent classes. - Class C: Airspace surrounding smaller types of airports from the surface up to 4,000 feet mean sea level above the surface elevation.
+These airports have an operational control tower, are serviced by a radar approach control, and meet a minimum number of operations or passenger enplanements. - Class D: Airspace surrounding smaller types of airports from the surface up to 2,500 feet mean sea level above the surface elevation.
 These airports have an operational control tower but are not serviced by a radar approach control.
-They do not have to meet a minimum number of operations or passenger enplanements. - Class E: Controlled airspace not classified as Class A, B, C, or D. In most areas, this airspace begins at 1,200 feet above ground level (AGL) and extends up to 18,000 feet MSL.
+They do not have to meet a minimum number of operations or passenger enplanements. - Class E: Controlled airspace not classified as Class A, B, C, or D. In most areas, this airspace begins at 1,200 feet above ground level (AGL) and extends up to 18,000 feet mean sea level.